danlentz/clj-hangman/README.md

 #### Hangman Queries

-Strategies for the game of hangman can be coded using the coposition of the following types of queries: _word length_, _letters not present_, and _letter at position(s)_.
+Strategies for the game of hangman can be coded using the composition of the following types of queries: _word length_, _letters not present_, and _letter at position(s)_.
 These are the types of information revealed to us during the course of a game.